SebastianBocquet/pygtc/docs/demo.rst

 ==============================================
-Example: Making a GTC/triangle plot with pygtc
+Example 1: Making a GTC/triangle plot with pygtc
 ==============================================
 This example was generated from an IPython notebook!